ga-wdi-lessons/react-intro/readme.md

 export default Post;
 ```

-> **Note**: We could put all of our code in one file, but it's considered a good practice to break components outs into different files to help practice separation of concerns.
+> **Note**: We could put all of our code in one file, but it's considered a good practice to break components out into different files to help practice separation of concerns.
 The only downside is we have to be extra conscious of remembering to **export / import** each component to where its rendered.

 ---

 ## You Do: Add Nested Comments To Blog (15 minutes / 1:50)

-> 10 minutes exercise.
-5 minutes review.
+> 10 Minute Exercise.
+5 Minute Review.

  Amend your `Post`'s render method to include reference to a variable, `comments`, that is equal to the return value of generating multiple `<Comment />` elements.
 Make sure to pass in the `comment` body as an argument to each `Comment` component.
 Then render the `comments` some where inside the UI for a `Post`.